Your Action Plan: Insurance Denial Appeal

 Your Action Steps

-Ask your treating doctor for a letter of medical necessity.
 This is the single most important piece of your appeal.
-Your doctor can explain why the treatment was medically necessary, cite clinical guidelines that support it, and address the insurer's specific denial reason.
+Your doctor can explain why the treatment was medically necessary, cite clinical guidelines, and address the insurer’s specific denial reason.
 Doctor involvement dramatically improves appeal outcomes.

 Free case management and appeals assistance for patients dealing with insurance denials, especially for serious or chronic conditions.